Ian9Franco/Portfolio/README.md

 ## About Me

 Hello!
-I'm Ian Pontorno, a Front-End developer passionate about web design and programming.
+I'm Ian Pontorno, a Full-Stack developer passionate about web design and programming.
 This repository contains the source code for my personal portfolio website, where I showcase my skills, projects, and contact information.

 ## What's Inside